rhezab/smile/docs/contributing.md

   > Network: use `--host` to expose
 ```

-In this case, opening `http://localhost:3000/` in your browser (it might be different is port 3000 on your computer
+In this case, opening `http://localhost:3000/` in your browser (it might be different number if port 3000 on your computer
 is already in use) will let you see the current documentation website.

 Now let's look at the current files in the `docs/` folder: